raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 const dot = any(ALPHANUMERIC);

-const threeLettersLong = catenation(dot, dot, dot);
+const rSomethingG = catenation(any('Rr'), dot, any('Gg'));

-test(threeLettersLong, [
+test(rSomethingG, [
-  '', 'r', 're', 'Reg', 'TLA',
+  '', 'r', 're', 'Reg', 'Rog', 'RYG', 'Rej']
-  'AST', 'foo', 'bar', 'baz', 'bash']
 )
   //=>
     '' => false
     'r' => false
     're' => false
     'Reg' => true
-    'TLA' => true
-    'AST' => true
-    'foo' => true
-    'bar' => true
+    'Rog' => true
-    'baz' => true
+    'RYG' => true
-    'bash' => false
+    'Rej' => false
 ```

-We are not kidding about the size. `threeLettersLong` has 7,750 transitions!
+And now we turn our attention to _decorating_ finite-state recognizers.

 ---

 ### optional

-And now we turn our attention to _decorating_ finite-state recognizers.
 In programming jargon, a decorator is a function that takes an argument—such as a function, method, or object—and returns a new version of that object which has been transformed to provide new or changed functionality, while still retaining somethinmg of its orginal character.

 For example, `negation` is a function that decorates a boolean function by negating its result: